broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### FASTA, index, and dictionary files

 When running the workflow with the hg38 reference, we recommend using a version without HLA, ALT, and decoy contigs.
-These non-primary assembly contigs lead to reduced sensitivity unless the mapper is ALT-aware (e.g. bwa-mem).
+These non-primary assembly contigs lead to reduced sensitivity unless the mapper is ALT-aware (e.g., bwa-mem).
 STAR is not ALT-aware, so these contigs should be removed.

 In contrast, the hg19 reference does not have nearly as many contigs as the hg38 reference, so the workflow can be run using the standard hg19 reference stored in Broad's [public reference bucket](https://console.cloud.google.com/storage/browser/_details/gcp-public-data--broad-references/hg19/v0/Homo_sapiens_assembly19.fasta).

 #### GTF file

-Genome annotation files (GTFs) contain information about genes such as the start and end coordinates of each exon, name of the gene, and the type of the transcript (e.g. protein-coding, antisense).
-The workflow uses the the GENCODE v34 GTF for hg38 and v19 for hg19.
+Genome annotation files (GTFs) contain information about genes, such as the start and end coordinates of each exon, the name of the gene, and the type of the transcript (e.g., protein-coding, antisense).
+The workflow uses the GENCODE v34 GTF for hg38 and v19 for hg19.

 #### Ribosomal interval list and refFlat file

 The workflow ribosomal interval list and the refFlat file are used by Picard metrics calculation tools.
-The workflow uses a custom ribosomal interval list, based on the public hg38 ribosomal interval list, which has been modified to include mitochondrial rRNA coding genes.
+The workflow uses a custom ribosomal interval list based on the public hg38 ribosomal interval list, which has been modified to include mitochondrial rRNA coding genes.

 #### Additional reference resources